 Perms: The last resort.

-However, I myself has had many, many experiences with perms, and while it is very damaging, I can honestly say it’s probably the only real, long lasting thing that gave me volume in my hair.
 Digital perms are said to be much better for your hair because they cause less damage and look much more natural, but check out my digital perm experience before taking the plunge, ’cause it’s something to really think about it carefully.